AngelusGi/XmasDev2021/README.md

 ## ExecutionNote

-This script is tested to be executed both on Windows or Linux or WSL, the only requirement is to have installed PowerShell >= 6.x [how to do it](https://docs.microsoft.com/powershell/scripting/install/installing-powershell)
+The ```Run-TerraformBackendOnAzure.ps1``` script is tested to be executed both on Windows or Linux or WSL, the only requirement is to have installed PowerShell >= 6.x ([how to](https://docs.microsoft.com/powershell/scripting/install/installing-powershell))